 If you are not a client, you need permission to use any of our content.
 Some of that content may be in the public domain: If you are not sure, jucst ask.

-Copy/content, graphics, interactive tools, tax information — all of our materials carry an expense in their production, and are made available to clients who pay royalties.
-Royalty rights are considered to be assets (a form of a planned gift, in fact).
+Copy/content, graphics, interactive tools, tax information — all of our materials carry an immense expense in their production, and are made available to clients who pay royalties.
+Royalty rights are considered assets.
 Therefore, in addition to violating copyright laws, copying our materials is also considered theft.

 Below are two samples of our assets and what it costs to create them from scratch.
 Do not let these numbers be your liability figures.

-Taking your hours into account, an average planned giving website will cost you around $120,000.
+Taking your hours into account, an average planned giving website costs about $280,000.
 Here are complete details.
 In summary: